 Kyle is a freelance Director, Designer, Technical Director, Carpenter/Welder/Scenic Painter, and Stagehand.
 He has been a member of Red Tape Theatre Company since Technical Directing and Lighting Designing Enemy of the People, and has since served as Lighting Designer for Mouse in a Jar, Obscura, Church/Pullman Wa. and Tragedy: A Tragedy, as well as Assistant Directing for The Love of the Nightingale.
 Area credits include various work with Steppenwolf, Adventure Stage, Fillament, Last Match, Theo Ubique, Metropolis, New World Rep, Side Project, House, and Timeline; along with technical directing for the National High School Institute “Cherubs” Program for the last three years.
 Kyle came to Chicago by way of Emporia State University where he received a BFA in Theatre Arts and a BA in English, then stayed on to serve as Technical Director for four years after graduation.
 Back in Kansas, Kyle co-founded both L.I.T.E. and IF Theatre, and directed the inaugural shows for both companies: How I Learned to Drive andFool for Love.
 He also directed several shows at ESU including A Bright Room Called Day, The Woman in Black, and My Left Breast, as well as, scenic and/or lighting designing numerous productions including Waiting for Godot, Cabaret, and Urinetown.

-Lona’s participation in Brand marked her 4th production in a Red Tape show.
-She was also featured in Red Tape’s Enemy of the People, The Love of the Nightingale and Obscura.
+Lona’s participation in hamlet is dead. no gravity marked her 5th production in a Red Tape show.
+She was also featured in Red Tape’s Brand, Enemy of the People, The Love of the Nightingale and Obscura.
 Favorite roles include Picnic, Isn’t it Romantic.
 Cabaret, and Come Back to the Five and Dime, Jimmy Dean, Jimmy Dean, at theatres in Tennessee and Florida.
 She founded and directed the Theater for Young Audiences in Gainesville, Florida, adapting children’s classics into a participatory form of theater.
 Lona heads the Government Relations program at Columbia College Chicago and especially enjoys raising money for the arts.
 Lona is very proud to be an ensemble member and believes in the mission and artistic vision of the theatre.